-Your priority should be to let the hiring manager know you’re grateful for both the offer and their time.
+Your priority should be to let the hiring manager know you are grateful for both the offer and their time.
 They most likely spent numerous hours reading over your resume and looking further into what you have to offer (through social media and in interviews).

 So, expressing your appreciation through a simple, heartfelt thank-you is critical to incorporate in your rejection.
 Some examples may include:

-- Thank you for offering me the Sales Manager position.
+- Thank you for offering me the __________ position.
 I greatly appreciate the time you took to evaluate my skills and for answering all of my questions so thoroughly and promptly.

-- Thank you for walking me around the office space at my interview!
-I enjoyed meeting everyone and really learning more about this opportunity and the company’s culture.
+- Thank you for walking me around the facility at my interview!
+I enjoyed meeting everyone and really learning more about this opportunity and the organization’s culture.

 - After much consideration and thought, I’ve decided to accept an offer from another different company.